-Under the Banking Act, a qualified participation exists when an individual or legal entity directly or indirectly owns at least 10% of the capital or voting rights of a licensed institution or can otherwise influence its business activities in a significant manner.
+Under the Banking and Financial Institutions Acts, a qualified participation exists when an individual or legal entity directly or indirectly owns at least 10% of the capital or voting rights of a licensed institution or can otherwise influence its business activities in a significant manner.
 Changes in shareholdings must be reported when the shareholding rises above or falls below the threshold values of 10%, 20%, 33% and 50%.

-All individuals and legal entities must report to FINMA before directly or indirectly buying or selling a qualified participation in a bank, securities dealer or branch of a foreign bank or securities dealer.
+All individuals and legal entities must report to FINMA before directly or indirectly buying or selling a qualified participation in a bank, securities firm or branch of a foreign bank or securities firm.
 They must also report when their shareholding rises above or falls below the threshold values of 20%, 33% and 50%.

 The buyer of a qualified participation must declare whether it is being acquired on an own account basis or on a fiduciary basis for a third party and whether options or similar rights are attached to it.
 The buyer must also guarantee that the influence acquired will not be used in a way that is detrimental to proper and prudential business operations.

 Licensed institutions must report parties buying or selling qualified participations to FINMA as soon as they become aware of them.
-They must provide FINMA with a complete list of qualified participants at least once a year (within 60 days after the financial year ends).
+They must update the list of qualified participants at least once a year (within 60 days after the financial year ends).

 Changes concerning qualified participations in foreign-controlled institutions require authorisation, as does the transfer of a Swiss-controlled institution to foreign control.